Brownian limits, local limits and variance asymptotics for convex hulls in the ball: Basic functionals and their scaled versions

-and likewise for $V_{\la}(\infty).$ Since the radius-vector function of the Voronoi flower $F(\P_\la)$ coincides with the support functional of $K_\la$, it follows that the volume outside $F(\P_\la)$ is asymptotically equivalent to the integral of the defect support functional, which in turn is proportional to the defect mean width.
-Moreover, in two dimensions the mean width is the ratio of the perimeter to $\pi$ (see p.
-210 of \cite{Schn}) and so {\em $W_{\la}(\infty)/\pi$ coincides with $2$ minus the mean width of $K_\la$ and consequently $W_{\la}(\infty)$ itself equals $2\pi$ minus the perimeter of $K_\la$ for $d=2.$} On the other hand, $V_{\la}(\infty)$ is asymptotic to the volume of $\B_d \setminus K_\la,$ {\em whence the notation $W$ for width and $V$ for volume}.
-To get the desired convergence to a Brownian sheet we put
+Notice that the radius-vector function of the Voronoi flower $F(\P_\la)$ coincides with the support function\vadjust{\goodbreak} of $K_\la$.
+In particular, the volume outside $F(\P_\la)$ is equal to

+Since $s_{\la}$ goes to $0$ uniformly, the volume outside $F(\P_\la)$ is asymptotically equivalent to the integral of the defect support function, which in turn is proportional to the defect mean width by Cauchy's formula.
+Moreover, in two dimensions the mean width is the ratio of the perimeter to $\pi$ (see page 210 of \cite{Schn}), and so \textit{$W_{\la}(\infty)/\pi$ coincides with $2$ minus the mean width of $K_\la$, and consequently $W_{\la}(\infty)$ itself equals $2\pi$ minus the perimeter of $K_\la$ for \mbox{$d=2.$}} On the other hand, $V_{\la}(\infty)$ is asymptotic to the volume of $\B^d \setminus K_\la,$ \textit{whence the notation $W$ for (asymptotic) width and $V$ for (asymptotic) volume}.